Supporting young people with climate resilience

 By the end of this program, you will:

-Understand the emotional challenges young people face due to climate change
+Understand the specific challenges young people face due to climate and social crises

 Be equipped to provide effective support through deep listening and accompanying